IshanKashyap01/IshanKashyap01/Commit Tags.md

 Marks a stable (runnable) version on the feature branch.
 This exist because some commits in the feature branches may add incomplete code or have failing tests.

+### Config

+Changes in configuration files such as build.xml, pom.xml, .gitignore etc.

 ## Specific For Notes

 ### Topic